 Like the true morel, the entire mushroom is hollow when cut in half lengthwise.
 However, a key distinguishing feature is that the cap, like the cap of V. bohemica, is attached only at the apex.
 The sides of the cap hang freely.

 The genus Gyromitra represents about 18 different species.
 They do not appear conical in shape as do true morels, but rather are wider in appearance.
-Perhaps the most renowned species is the false morel, Gyromitra esculenta (shown above).
+Perhaps the most renowned species is the false morel, Gyromitra esculenta (not pictured).

 Previously, I mentioned that true morels will rarely appear reddish in color.
 Here is why this point is important: false morels tend to present darker shade of reds.
 Additionally, in contrast to true morels, false morels have wrinkled, brain-like, or convoluted caps.